atheck/react-elmish/README.md

 ### UI Tests

 To test UI components with a fake model you can use `renderWithModel` from the Testing namespace.
 The first parameter is a function to render your component (e.g. with **@testing-library/react**).
-The second parameter is the fake model or an options object, where you can also pass a fake `dispatch` function.
+The second parameter is the fake model.
+The third parameter is an optional options object, where you can also pass a fake `dispatch` function.

 ```tsx
 import { renderWithModel } from "react-elmish/dist/Testing";